-The Motus 600 Flight Simulator manufactured by Fidelity Flight Simulation, Inc., Pittsburgh, PA offers a very realistic flight environment with extremely low operational and maintenance costs.
+The Motus 600 Flight Simulator manufactured by Fidelity Flight Simulation, Inc., offers a very realistic flight environment with extremely low operational and maintenance costs.

 The motion platform provides adequate six-degrees-of-freedom translational and rotational motion cues.
 Motion drive algorithms convert the motion of the aircraft as resulting from the dynamic model into motion of the platform such that the perception of the pilot is optimized within the physical limitations of the ground based simulator.
 For example, constant linear accelerations that can only be sustained as such for a very limited time, are simulated by tilting the cockpit at an angular rate below the pilot's perception threshold.
 Gravity is thus used to simulate the inertial force associated with constant linear acceleration.

-- The 2-seat cockpit accommodates dual controls and instrument clusters.
-Visual information in the cockpit is provided by a total of 6 LCD visual displays.
+The two-seat cockpit accommodates dual controls and instrument clusters.
+Visual information in the cockpit is provided by a total of six LCD visual displays.
 Two visual displays host the instruments clusters and four others provide the external visual cues.

-- The instructors operating station is located on a platform next to the cabin.
+The instructors operating station is located on a platform next to the cabin.
 The instructor has two visual displays for monitoring the simulation and perform simulation scenario set-ups/changes.
-All 5 computers can be controlled using the keyboard on the instructor's desk.
-All functions of the motion base can be controlled through a separate Motion Control Box.
+All five computers can be controlled using the keyboard on the instructor's desk.
+All functions of the motion base can be controlled through a separate motion control box.

-- The large black aluminum cabinet next to the cabin houses all electrical and computing hardware.
+The large black aluminum cabinet next to the cabin houses all electrical and computing hardware.
 Five computers are used to operate the WVU Flight Simulator.
-Computer #1 drives the left 45 visual display.
-Computer #2 drives the left and right forward visual displays.
-Computer #3 drives the right 45 visual display.
-Computer #4 is the "Server" computer and runs the core flight simulation software and the pilots' instruments.
+Computer no. 1 drives the left 45 visual display.
+Computer no. 2 drives the left and right forward visual displays.
+Computer no. 3 drives the right 45 visual display.
+Computer no. 4 is the server computer and runs the core flight simulation software and the pilots' instruments.
 All simulation data to be used for analysis is stored on this computer.
-Computer #5 is the instructor's operating station.
+Computer no. 5 is the instructor's operating station.

 Automotive and Engine Test Laboratory